JerryWu-code/VideoLearningHub/README.md

 cd course-project-project-3
 ```

-### **2. Install NodeJS 16**
+### **2. Install and Switch to NodeJS 16**
 - (1) Firstly, please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>.
 - (2) Secondly, we need to switch to NodeJS 16.0.0 or higher.
-You can run the following commands to install and switch to NodeJS 16.0.0:
+You can run the following commands to download nvm (if you haven't):
     ```bash
     # install nvm
     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
     source ~/.bashrc  # reload shell
+    ```
+- (3) Then, you can run the following commands to install and then switch to NodeJS 16.0.0:
+    ```bash

-    # install Node.js latest LTS version
+    nvm install 16 # install Node.js latest LTS version
-    nvm install 16
-    nvm use 16
+    nvm use 16 # switch to Node.js 16

-    # set Node.js 16 as default version
+    nvm alias default 16 # set Node.js 16 as default
-    nvm alias default 16
     ```

 ### **3. Install Dependencies**